us0p/interview_preparation/management/planning.md

 You should maintain a list of the most required technologies in the market and try to be familiar with most of them by using them in side projects and keep up to date with them.

+1. According to recruiters i'm lacking practical experience, so i must create more projects around what people are looking in a developer.
+2. Those projects should be around the stack that i want to work with.
+3. The vast majority of the opportunities look for a developer which
+   understand:
+   - unit and integration tests
+   - microservices architecture
+   - cloud services (specialy lambda)

 **Concepts to study**
+**My stack**
-- Docker, Docker Compose, Configuration details, Docker swarn
+- Docker, Docker Compose, Docker swarn
+- Nest.js
-- Kafka, Kafka Connect (configurations), KRaft
+- Kafka, Kafka Connect, KRaft
+- Cloud computing: overall cloud understanding
+    - lambda
+    - sns
+    - sqs
+    - s3
+    - API Gateway
+- Node.js runtime: understand event loop (how to use it in practice), memory model, threads and streams.
+    - socket.io.
+    - sqlite (npm package and internal driver).
+    - swagger
+- MongoDB and how to distribute it.
+- Redis.
+- JavaScript.
+- Typescript.
-- Nest
+- Jest

 - DDD
 - Event Programming patterns
+- Backend: overall backend knowledge
+- Tests and Testing strategies
+- Design Patterns
+--- Work ready ---
 - Hexagonal Architecture
 - Onion Architecture
 - Screaming Architecture
 - DCI Architecture
 - BCE Architecture
-- Backend: overall backend knowledge
+- Architecture principles
-- Design Patterns
+- Data-Oriented Design
-- Tests and Testing strategies

-- Cloud computing: overall cloud understanding, and introduction to common services used in microservice architecture.
-- Lambda functions
+- Entity-Components-System
-- Node.js runtime: understand event loop (how to use it in practice), memory model, threads and streams.
-- JavaScript
+- MVVM
-- Typescript
+- MVC
-- Jest
+- Extreme programming

 - Terraform
 - Grafana
 - Kubernetes
-- MongoDB: Experience working with distributed databases.
 - Jenkins (CI/CD pipeline configuration)
-- Logging
-- Redis
-- AWS
-- Architecture principles
-- gRPC
-- Cassandra (common used as event store)

 ## Courses
 - [MIT Distributed Systems](https://pdos.csail.mit.edu/6.824/)